Cottage Cheese Frosting (Naturally Sweetened)

 - 4 oz cream cheese 112 grams

-- 2-3 tablespoons pure Maple syrup or honey or powdered sugar or glucose powder if you prefer to use sugar
+- 2-3 tablespoons pure maple syrup or honey, agave nectar, rice malt syrup, date syrup (or powdered sugar or glucose powder if you prefer to use sugar)

 - 2 teaspoon vanilla extract